Ecommerce Website Pitfalls – Issues with the Cart

 Here are some tips for optimizing your Shopify, Woocomerce, or Wix retail checkout process.
 Below is a checklist for your cart.

-1. Extraneous branding, navigation and menu is removed.
+1. Extraneous branding, navigation, and the menu is removed.
 Check out our blog on optimizing landing pages for an example of this.

 2. Customer information page includes a minimal box that the user can check if they want to sign up for a newsletter.

-4. A thank you page with next steps follows the payment page
+4. A thank you page with the next steps follows the payment page

 5. A branded order confirmation email is set up to send to the user after they complete their purchase.

 6. Add-ons or recommended products are either in the cart, not the checkout or after payment.

 Stay tuned for the other three e-commerce website pitfalls and how to fix them.
 If you need help optimizing your checkout process, or other website needs, get in touch.